MicrosoftDocs/architecture-center/docs/example-scenario/infrastructure/video-rendering.md

 * [Resource Groups][resource-groups] is a logical container for Azure resources.
 * [Virtual Networks][vnet] are used to for both the Head Node and Compute resources
-* [Storage][storage] accounts are used for the synchronisation and data retention
+* [Storage][storage] accounts are used for the synchronization and data retention
-* [Virtual Machine Scale Sets][vmss] are utilised by CycleCloud for compute resources
+* [Virtual Machine Scale Sets][vmss] are utilized by CycleCloud for compute resources

 ## Considerations

 ### Machine Sizes available for Azure Batch

-While most rendering customers whill choose resources with high CPU power, other workloads using VM Scale Sets may choose VM's differently and will depend on a number of factors:
+While most rendering customers will choose resources with high CPU power, other workloads using virtual machine scale sets may choose VMs differently and will depend on a number of factors:

-  - Is the Application being run memory bound?
+* Is the application being run memory bound?
-  - Does the Application need to use GPU's?
+* Does the application need to use GPUs?
-  - Are the job types embarassingly parallel or require Infiniband connectivity for tightly coupled jobs?
+* Are the job types embarrassingly parallel or require infiniband connectivity for tightly coupled jobs?
-  - Require fast I/O to Storage on the Compute Nodes
+* Require fast I/O to storage on the compute Nodes

-Azure has a wide range of VM sizes that can address each and every one of the above application requirements, some are specific to HPC, but even the smallest sizes can be utilised to provide an effective grid implementation:
+Azure has a wide range of VM sizes that can address each and every one of the above application requirements, some are specific to HPC, but even the smallest sizes can be utilized to provide an effective grid implementation:

-  - [HPC VM sizes][compute-hpc] Due to the CPU bound nature of rendering, Microsoft typically suggests the Azure H-Series VM's.
-These are built specifically available for high end computational needs, have 8 and 16 core vCPU sizes available, and feature DDR4 memory, SSD temporary storage and Haswell E5 Intel technology.
+* [HPC VM sizes][compute-hpc] Due to the CPU bound nature of rendering, Microsoft typically suggests the Azure H-Series VMs.
+This type of VM is built specifically for high end computational needs, they have 8 and 16 core vCPU sizes available, and features DDR4 memory, SSD temporary storage, and Haswell E5 Intel technology.
-  - [GPU VM sizes][compute-gpu] GPU optimized VM sizes are specialized virtual machines available with single or multiple NVIDIA GPUs.
+* [GPU VM sizes][compute-gpu] GPU optimized VM sizes are specialized virtual machines available with single or multiple NVIDIA GPUs.
 These sizes are designed for compute-intensive, graphics-intensive, and visualization workloads.
-    - NC, NCv2, NCv3, and ND sizes are optimized for compute-intensive and network-intensive applications and algorithms, including CUDA and OpenCL-based applications and simulations, AI, and Deep Learning.
+* NC, NCv2, NCv3, and ND sizes are optimized for compute-intensive and network-intensive applications and algorithms, including CUDA and OpenCL-based applications and simulations, AI, and Deep Learning.
 NV sizes are optimized and designed for remote visualization, streaming, gaming, encoding, and VDI scenarios utilizing frameworks such as OpenGL and DirectX.
-  - [Memory optmised VM sizes][compute-memory] When more memory is required, the memory optimized VM sizes offer a higher memory-to-CPU ratio.
+* [Memory optimized VM sizes][compute-memory] When more memory is required, the memory optimized VM sizes offer a higher memory-to-CPU ratio.
-  - [General purposes VM sizes][compute-general] General purpose VM sizes are also available and provide balanced CPU-to-memory ratio.
+* [General purposes VM sizes][compute-general] General-purpose VM sizes are also available and provide balanced CPU-to-memory ratio.

 ### Alternatives

 If you require more control over your rendering environment in Azure or need a hybrid implementation, then CycleCloud computing can help orchestrate an IaaS grid in the cloud.
 Using the same underlying Azure technologies as Azure Batch, it makes building and maintaining an IaaS grid an efficient process.
-To find out more and learn about the design principles, please use the following link:
+To find out more and learn about the design principles use the following link:

-For a complete overview of all the HPC solutions that are available to you in Azure, please see the article [HPC, Batch, and Big Compute solutions using Azure VMs][hpc-alt-solutions]
+For a complete overview of all the HPC solutions that are available to you in Azure, see the article [HPC, Batch, and Big Compute solutions using Azure VMs][hpc-alt-solutions]

 ### Availability

-Monitoring of the Azure Batch components is available through a range of services, tools and APIs.
-This is discussed further in the [Monitor Batch solutions][batch-monitor] article.
+Monitoring of the Azure Batch components is available through a range of services, tools, and APIs.
+Monitoring is discussed further in the [Monitor Batch solutions][batch-monitor] article.

 ### Scalability

-Pools within an Azure Batch account can either scale through manual intervention or, by using an formula based on Azure Batch metrics, be scaled automatically.
-For more information on this, please see the article
+Pools within an Azure Batch account can either scale through manual intervention or, by using a formula based on Azure Batch metrics, be scaled automatically.
+For more information on scalability, see the article
 [Create an automatic scaling formula for scaling nodes in a Batch pool][batch-scaling].

 ### Security